-Description: Seminar offers students the opportunity to explore the history and development of the medical assistant profession, as well as the different career paths available within the field.
-Seminar will provide students with an opportunity to develop the knowledge and skills needed to develop their ability to provide care.
-The course offers multiple tools and ways to use them to prepare students for success beyond the NIMAA classroom.
-Students will explore non-cognitive skills, also known as soft skills, and how they relate to the medical field.
-Students will learn the theory and application of empathy, resilience, interpersonal skills, and verbal and non-verbal communication skills.
-Students will explore the roles and responsibilities of the medical assistant, as well as those of other practitioners in the healthcare setting, with an emphasis on the importance of team collaboration in providing patient care.
+Description: Seminar will provide students with an opportunity to develop the knowledge and skills to improve care.
+Seminar also explores the development of the medical assisting profession and the different career paths available within the field.
+The course prepares students for success beyond the NIMAA classroom.
+Students will explore noncognitive skills and how they relate to the medical field.
+Students will learn about the theory and application of empathy, resilience, interpersonal skills, and verbal and non-verbal communication skills.
+Students will explore the roles and responsibilities of the medical assistant, as well as those of other practitioners in the health care setting.
+Emphasis will be placed on the importance of team collaboration in providing patient care.